awsr/PS-StreamXRef/docs/Clear-XRefLookupData.md

 PS > Clear-XRefLookupData -Clip -Video -DaysToKeep 30 -Force
 ```

-This will clear all data from the `Clip` cache and all but those recorded in the last 30 days from the `Video` cache. `Force` is also used prevent being asked to confirm these actions.
+This will clear data older than 30 days from the `Clip` and `Video` caches. `Force` is also used prevent being asked to confirm these actions.

 ## PARAMETERS